Halloween: Christian origins and historical customs

 After 1605, Allhallowtide was eclipsed in England by Guy Fawkes Night (5 November), which appropriated some of its customs.
 In England, the ending of official ceremonies related to the intercession of saints led to the development of new, unofficial Allhallowtide customs.
 In 18th- and 19th-century rural Lancashire, Catholic families gathered on hills on the night of All Hallows' Eve and one person held a bunch of burning straw on a pitchfork while the rest knelt around him, praying for the souls of relatives and friends until the flames went out.
 This was known as teen'lay.
 There was a similar custom in Hertfordshire, and the lighting of "tindle" fires in Derbyshire.
 Some suggested that these fires were originally lit to "guide the poor souls back to earth".
 In Scotland and Ireland, old Allhallowtide customs that were at odds with Reformed teaching were not suppressed because they "were important to the life cycle and rites of passage of local communities" and so curbing them would have been difficult.

-On All Saints' Day and All Souls' Day during the 19th century, candles were lit in homes in Ireland, Flanders, Bavaria, and in Tyrol, where they were called "soul lights", that served "to guide the souls back to visit their earthly homes".
+During the 19th century, the lighting of candles on All Saints' Day and All Souls' Day was a widespread custom in homes across Ireland, Flanders, Bavaria, and Tyrol.
+Referred to in the Tyrolean Alps as "soul lights", these candles served as beacons intended to "guide the souls back to visit their earthly homes".
 Across Christendom, in preparation for Allhallowtide, Christians flocked to cemeteries "decorating the graves of their dear ones with flowers, tending the lawn, and spreading fresh white gravel around the tombs" with "candles, protected by little glass lanterns" being "placed around the graves or at the foot of the tombstones, to be lighted on All Saints' eve and left burning prior through the night."
 The use of candles by Christians symbolized the light of Christ and the use of lamps at the tombs of Christian martyrs dates back to the early Christian period.

 In 19th century Brittany, libations of milk were poured on the graves of kinfolk, or food would be left overnight on the dinner table for the returning souls; a custom also found in Tyrol and parts of Italy.
 In Salerno, until the 15th century, families left a meal out for the ghosts of relatives before leaving for church services.
 In 19th century Bavaria, food was laid on graves to feed the souls of the dead.

 In 19th-century Italy, churches staged "theatrical re-enactments of scenes from the lives of the saints" on All Hallows' Day, with "participants represented by realistic wax figures".
 In 1823, the graveyard of Holy Spirit Hospital in Rome presented a scene in which bodies of those who recently died were arrayed around a wax statue of an angel who pointed upward towards heaven.
 In the same country, "parish priests went house-to-house, asking for small gifts of food which they shared among themselves throughout that night".